HannahAB777/README-generator/README.md

   ## Installation

-  download and run the index.js file in your intergrated terminal
+  download and run in the intergrated terminal

   ## Usage

-  run the program in terminal and follow the prompts
+  Run in the intergrated terminal and follow the prompts

   ## Credits

-  Hannah
+  Hannah Allison-Batt
   [https://github.com/HannahAB777](https://github.com/HannahAB777)
-  undefined
-  |undefined|(undefined)

   ## Features

-  none
+  it can create a Readme file from user inputs

   ## How to Contribute

-  undefined
+  however they like

   ## Tests

-  none
+  no tests

   ## Questions

-  For any questions regarding this repository please contact me below, Hannah https://github.com/HannahAB777 Hannah.AllisonBatt@gmail.com
+  For any questions regarding this repository please contact me below, Hannah Allison-Batt https://github.com/HannahAB777 Hannah.AllisonBatt@gmail.com